mattbierner/code2020/_posts/2020-09-26-built-in-css-linter.md

 VS Code's built-in css support can lint your css to catch potential problems and enforce style conventions.

-Use the `CSS Lint` settings to enable/disable the 20 or so built-in linter rules
+Use the `CSS Lint` settings to enable/disable the 20 or so built-in linter rules.